temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 dotnet run --project MoneyTransferClient
 ```

-This command runs the `RunWorkflow.cs` file within the MoneyTransferClient project, starting the Workflow process.
+This command runs the `Program.cs` file within the MoneyTransferClient project, starting the Workflow process.

 The Workflow is now running.
 Leave the program running.